QuackSnack/QuackSnackBack/README.md

 # Description

-This project contains the backend of a web-application called **FoodDistribution** that propose the typical services of any food chain.
+This project contains the backend of a web-application called ***QuackSnack*** *(for a quick snack)* that propose the typical services of any food chain.
 This project and the web-application is made purely as an educationnal purpose.

-Click here to see the [frontend](https://gitlab.com/GregoryHue/FoodDistributionFront).
+Click here to see the [frontend](https://gitlab.com/GregoryHue/QuackSnackFront).

 # Setup

 This setup was made on a Debian 11 distro, using the Windows 11 WSL.
-The project is placed in `/home/user/dev/FoodDistributionBack`.
+The project is placed in `/home/user/dev/QuackSnackBack`.

 ***WARNING : It is highly recommended to set this up on an empty distribution as it may mess with your current packages, libraries and database system.***